Betty Wright: Legacy

 Several of Wright's works have been sampled over the years by hip hop, rock and R&B musicians.
 In 2008, Sheek Louch of The Lox used both the live version of "Tonight Is The Night" and "Pure Love" in his song "Good Love".
 In 1992, Wright sued the producers behind Color Me Badd's breakthrough hit "I Wanna Sex You Up" after claiming they used the sample of her live version without clearance and without permission, and sued for royalties.
 Wright won her case, winning 35% of royalties for writing the song.

 Wright won the Grammy Award for Best R&B Song award for composing "Where is the Love?" at the 18th Annual Grammy Awards in 1976.
 She received one award from six nominations.
+Wright's biggest hit, "Clean Up Woman" was inducted into the Grammy Hall of Fame in 2021, giving Wright a second posthumous Grammy and a Hall of Fame honor.